Want to upgrade a speaker for your Blues Junior amp? Here are 3 replacement speakers that I think are going to spice up your playing.

 How to change the speaker in Fender Blue Junior III

-Once you have decided on the speaker you want as a replacement, how it how to change the speaker out.
+Once you have decided on the speaker you want as a replacement, this is how to change the speaker out.

 First, the tools you need: